 [The above list makes a great personal Bible study or the basis for small group discussion.]

-Grow in your understanding of discipleship by reading the book: Counseling One Another: A Theology of Interpersonal Discipleship
+Grow in your understanding of Bible-based discipleship: Counseling One Another: A Theology of Interpersonal Discipleship